Back to Publications

 As reported by Morgunblaðið on April 18, the US nuclear-powered submarine USS New Hampshire made a short resupply stop in Iceland the previous weekend.
 The submarine stopped in Stakksfjörður near the Keflavík Air Base to change crew and resupply.
 This is the second time a USS submarine has stopped in Iceland since Iceland authorized such logistical stops last year.
 The submarine was accompanied by the Icelandic Coast Guard (ICG).
 (Morgunblaðið)

 Take 4: A US nuclear-powered submarine making a resupply stop in Iceland emphasizes the importance of the region for maritime operations and illustrates increasingly close US-Iceland cooperation.
 Both the US and Iceland are founding members of NATO, and the US operated an air force base in Keflavík from WWII until 2006.
 US air presence in Iceland was recently reactivated, and the Keflavík Air Base has supported B-2 bomber stealth aircraft missions, as well as other maritime patrol and reconnaissance aircraft operations.
 Iceland was a highly-strategic military base during the Cold War, but it has regained its significance in the last few years, following Russia’s increased air and maritime patrolling activity around the island.
 Iceland’s strategic location between Europe and North America enables resupplying missions for aircraft going in either direction, and also facilitates the monitoring and surveillance of the region.
 As Iceland has no standing military of its own, its security is dependent on bilateral cooperation with other nations and through multinational organizations such as NATO.
 The 2023 agreement that allows US nuclear-powered submarines to resupply in Iceland is an example of such cooperation.
 Concerns about Russia’s aggression and its increased activity in the Arctic and the North Atlantic emphasize the need for increased preparedness training in the region, including expansion of air and maritime capabilities, as well as the need for a new conception of Iceland’s defense role in the 21st century.
-(Morgunblaðið, Stars and Stripes, The Barents Observer, UK Defence Journal, US Navy Press Office)
+(Morgunblaðið, Stars and Stripes, UK Defence Journal, US Navy Press Office)

 Russia to Build a New Port in Murmansk Region to Ship Belarusian Cargo